CJC-1295 (No DAC)

 Endocrine: Transient fatigue, water retention, or mild hypoglycemia.

-Neurological: Rare reports of headaches, dizziness, or restlessness.
+Neurological: Rare headache, dizziness, or increased vivid dreaming.

 Cardiovascular: Peripheral edema or transient increases in blood pressure.